mieki256/tinywavefrontobj/README.md

       face_array   = hash["face"]
     }
     ...
-    if uv_array
-      puts "use texture"
+    puts "use texture" if uv_array
-    end

-    if normal_array
-      puts "use normal"
+    puts "use normal" if normal_array
-    end

 Testing environment
 -------------------